orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ###### Examples
 - Subtraction is more complicated than performing addition, for subtraction you need to know a length, unless you just cut something off without knowing how long it is.
-- Two zero points cross paths at endpoints, what is the interpretation
 - 2d grid expansion as an example base rewrite rule, "expand loop"
-- Geometry: 0 (dividing at the boundary) already assumes some notion of distance?
 - Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans
 - Numbers, Integers, base-n, fractions, floating point
 	- .add integers: single equivalence (initial from one side, terminal from other side.)